molily/molily.de/_posts/2020-11-21-testing-angular.md

 Forms are the powerhouses of large web applications.
 Especially enterprise applications revolve around entering and editing data via forms.
 Therefore, implementing complex forms is a vital feature of the Angular framework.

-We have already learned how to [fill out form fields](#filling-out-forms) when testing the Counter Component.
+We have already learned how to [fill out form fields](#filling-out-forms) when testing the counter Component.
 In doing so, we developed the `setFieldValue` testing helper.

 The simple forms we have dealt with served the purpose of entering one value.
 We have tested them by filling out the field and submitting the form.
 Now we will look at a more complex example.